*The client’s name has been changed to protect their business strategies.

 - An effective campaign structure allows us to balance: control, speed of optimization, and data analysis.

-- We grouped by category and ensured that each major category had an automatic and manual campaign.
+- We grouped products by category and ensured that each major category had an automatic and manual campaign.

 Good Search Term Management